 Add specific sites to their personal list of preferred results for queries.

 Choose whether they want the results to include listings they have viewed previously or whether the results should only contain "new to them" results.

-Assign ranking values to the results of others - e.g., if an individual publicly shares their search data on NeSE an individual should be able to "link to" (without needing to grant trust) that person's data and have the results altered based on this individual's results.
+Assign ranking values to the results of others - e.g., if johndoe publicly shares their search data on Phoebe another individual (e.g. janedoe) should be able to "link to" (without needing to grant trust) that johndoe's data and have their results altered based on this johndoe's rankings.

 What other advanced functionality would you like to see?